It Isn't Being Done This Season

 It Isn't Being Done This Season' is a 1921 American silent drama film directed by George L. Sargent and starring Corinne Griffith, Sally Crute and Webster Campbell.

-Synopsis
+Plot

 Following her mother's advice to marry for money, Marcia turns down Oliver the man she loves to marry the wealthy George Hunt and accompanies him to Turkey on a business trip.